rapenne-s/bento/README.md

 # Prerequisites

-This setup need a machine that need to be online most of the time.
+This setup need a machine to be online most of the time.
 NixOS systems (clients) will regularly check for updates on this machine over ssh.

-If you don't have a public IP, don't worry, you can use tor hidden service, i2p tunnels, a VPN or whatever floats your boat given it permit to connect to ssh.
+If you don't absolutely require a public IP, don't worry, you can use tor hidden service, i2p tunnels, a VPN or whatever floats your boat given it permit to connect to ssh.

 # How it works

-The ssh server is holding all the configuration files for the machines.
-When you make a change, you need to copy all the files to a new directory in a sftp chroot used by each client, each client regularly poll for changes in their dedicated sftp directory and if it changed, they download all the configuration files and run nixos-rebuild.
+The ssh server is containing all the configuration files for the machines.
+When you make a change, you run a script copying all the configuration files to a new directory used by each client as a sftp chroot, each client regularly poll for changes in their dedicated sftp directory and if it changed, they download all the configuration files and run nixos-rebuild.
 It automatically detects if the configuration is using flakes or not.

-**Bentoo** is just a framework and a few scripts to make this happening:
+**Bento** is just a framework and a few scripts to make this happening, ideally this should be a command in `$PATH` instead of scripts in your configuration directory:

 - `populate_chroot.sh` create copies of configuration files for each host found in `host` into the corresponding chroot directory (default is `/home/chroot/$machine/`
 - `fleet.nix` file that must be included in the ssh host server configuration, it declares the hosts with their name and ssh key, creates the chroots and enable sftp for each of them.
 You basically need to update this file when a key change, or a host is added/removed